borrowbot/simple_state_recurrent_model/README.md

 This repository will also contain published, pre-trained models for general-purpose tasks which may be of interested to developers at large.
 As of now, I am only publishing models which can detect references to monetary amounts though models for other tasks are in development and should be published soon.

+This project is published under the permissive Apache Software License.

 # Installation